Can high blood pressure lead to vision loss?

 The different systems of the human body are far more interconnected than many people realize.
 Obviously, eye diseases will negatively impact your vision, but more general medical conditions can also cause vision loss or eye diseases such as glaucoma and retinopathy.

-Also known as hypertension, high blood pressure can damage blood vessels in the retina — the layer of tissue in the back of the eye.
-The retina’s function is to collect light that enters the eye and send signals to the brain to be converted into images.
-When this part of the eye is damaged, your vision begins to deteriorate as the light entering your eye cannot be properly transmitted to the optic nerve.
+The retina is the layer of tissue in the back of the eye responsible for collecting the light that enters the eye and sends signals to the brain to be converted into images.
+When this part of the eye is damaged, you may experience floaters, blurred vision, or vision loss.

 High blood pressure may lead to other serious health problems, including heart attack, stroke, kidney disease, and vision loss.